 I dream of having my own garden in the future and perhaps the most satisfying thing for me is to see the results of my work.
 I planted some seeds and after a few weeks it is an amazing reward to see them grow, after so much watering and care.

-I have only been volunteering with the museum for a short time, but I feel that I have already made some interesting memories.
-As an Event Volunteer, I helped with adult craft activities at the recent Museum Late: Celts, plus other stewarding and ticketing at the National Museum of Scotland and National Museum of Rural Life.
+As an Event Volunteer, I helped with adult craft activities at a Museum Late: Celts, plus other stewarding and ticketing at the National Museum of Scotland and National Museum of Rural Life.

 I naturally enjoy speaking to lots of different people and I find it rewarding to make the experience of visitors as enjoyable as possible.
 The activities have been very interesting and, as I have background in fine art, I love having the opportunity to engage others in making crafts.
 I would recommend it to anyone as it is a lot of fun to get involved with the museum and everyone is really lovely to work with and very professional.

 A group of staff and event volunteers at a Museum Late.

 Our volunteer guides

 Our guided tours are run by a number of enthusiastic and experienced volunteer guides.
 We introduce a selection of our guides here.